How do I get enough calcium when dairy free?

 Most non dairy foods contain calcium that looks impressive on paper, but is much less absorbable than calcium from dairy and fish bones.

 These are foods such as spinach, figs, sesame seeds or tahini and almonds.
-The amounts needed to make up a full serve are too high for normal consumption, however, they provide important back ground calcium that all adds up.
+The amounts needed to make up a full serve are too high for normal consumption.
+However, they provide important back ground calcium that can help boost overall calcium intake.

 Check out the following table that shows the amount of calcium these foods provide for when normally eaten and how much would be needed to equal a serve of dairy food.